xieyuschen/quic-example/3.packets-during-echo/README.md

 The Initial packet aims to:

-- send `TLSv1.3 ClientHello` to server.
+- send initial packet with the following values got from `RETRY`:
+  - Token from retry.
+  - Destination Connection ID from retry.
+  - Client hello in `CRYPTO` frame.

 ### Step4: The Handshake packet from server

 The Handshake packet aims to:

-- Send ack back.
+- Send an ACK back.
-- Make a server hello to client.
+- Send a Source Connection ID.
-- Send multiple handshake messages(includes Encrypted extensions, Certificate and Certificate Verify).
+- Make a server hello to client and send multiple handshake messages (includes Encrypted extensions, Certificate and Certificate Verify).
+This step mixes multiple steps in TLS handshake shown up.

+The ack make sure the reliability in quic, say [RFC 13.2.1](https://www.rfc-editor.org/rfc/rfc9000.html#section-13.1-3).

+(TODO: learn more about the reliability implement details).

 ### Step4: Protected payload after the handshake packet of server